Marcus Peacock: Distinguished Research Professor

 From March 2013 to June 2016 Peacock served as a visiting scholar for the George Washington University Regulatory Studies Center.
 In July 2016 he received the designation of Distinguished Research Professor.
 As part of his role at the Regulatory Studies Center he writes articles and public comments on regulatory policy and relevant political events.

 Business Roundtable

-Marcus Peacock is the current chief operating officer at Business Roundtable.
+Marcus Peacock was the chief operating officer of lobbying organization Business Roundtable from 2017 to 2022.
 Donald Trump waived Peacock's five-year lobbying ban on administration officials before Peacock joined Business Roundtable.